isomerpages/cris-corp/news-and-events/news/_posts/2023-12-03-post-Fostering partnerships for health.md

 Read more [here](https://www.linkedin.com/feed/update/urn:li:activity:7114791176070725632/).

 #### **STCC meets with CancerModels.org**

 In November 2023, the STCC team was thrilled to meet with [CancerModels.Org](https://www.cancermodels.org) to learn about the meaningful work which the organisation does to build an open-source and community-driven resource which standardises, integrates and publishes the complex and diverse data associated with patient-derived cancer xenografts, organoids and cell lines.

 ![](/images/Resources_News/231203%20Year%20in%20review/3_9_STCC_Cancermodels.jpg)
+*STCC team with with Zinaida Perova from CancerModels.org*

 This initiative enables researchers and institutions from around the world to find and access patient derived cancer models, contribute to a shared knowledge pool, accelerate cancer research, and develop personalised cancer treatments.